After more then 7 years of development here is the ScuiLib successor: HGui.

 I really hope that this work will help Hollywood to get even more users and more applications, I also hope to get some feedback from you despite my English!

-Here is a video of the provided showcase example (available in the example folder):
+Here is an old video of the showcase example (available in the example folder):